 Here is a closeup of a Dusty Miller leaf.
-I often notice that many wholesale sites selling fresh foliage tend to show "perfect" bunches.
-I like my customers to be aware that when dealing with fresh products that are not always picture perfect.
+I like my visitors to be aware that fresh products that are not always picture perfect.

 There make be a broken rose head, a couple of bruised petals or a hole or two in a leaf.
 Professional florists are well aware of these type of imperfections and plan for it.
 If you are working as your own florist, be prepared in the same manner.

 You can see, however, that the imperfections are really not that noticeable and the leaves can still be used.